terra-money/classic-core/docs/concepts/validator/validator-faq.md

 Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDOSed, or if its private key is compromised.

-### Do validators need to self-bond Atoms?
+### Do validators need to self-bond Luna?

 No, they do not.
 A validators total stake is equal to the sum of its own self-bonded stake and of its delegated stake.
 This means that a validator can compensate its low amount of self-bonded stake by attracting more delegators.
 This is why reputation is very important for validators.

-Even though there is no obligation for validators to self-bond Atoms, delegators should want their validator to have self-bonded Atoms in their staking pool.
+Even though there is no obligation for validators to self-bond Luna, delegators should want their validator to have self-bonded Luna in their staking pool.
 In other words, validators should have skin in the game.

-In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-bonded Atoms.
+In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-bonded Luna.
 If a validator's self-bond goes below the limit that it predefined, this validator and all of its delegators will unbond.

 ### How to prevent concentration of stake in the hands of a few top validators?

 For now the community is expected to behave in a smart and self-preserving way.
 When a mining pool in Bitcoin gets too much mining power the community usually stops contributing to that pool.
-The Cosmos Hub will rely on the same effect initially.
+The Terra Network will rely on the same effect initially.
 In the future, other mechanisms will be deployed to smoothen this process as much as possible:

 * **Penalty-free re-delegation:** This is to allow delegators to easily switch from one validator to another, in order to reduce validator stickiness.
 * **Hack bounty:** This is an incentive for the community to hack validators.
 There will be bounties proportionate to the size of the validator, so that a validator becomes a bigger target as its stake grows.
-* **UI warning:** Users will be warned by Cosmos Voyager if they want to delegate to a validator that already has a significant amount of staking power.
+* **UI warning:** Users will be warned by Terra Voyager if they want to delegate to a validator that already has a significant amount of staking power.

 ## Technical Requirements